Fundraisers & Events

 Spelling Bee: The annual spelling bee for 4th and 5th graders is held in January and open to all Washington Township students from those grades to compete.
 Rules and words are prepared by the State Junior Women’s Club and the event is run by the Long Valley Junior Women’s Club.
 Winners advance to the district spelling bee in February.
 District winners advance to the state spelling bee in March.

-Daddy Daughter Date Night: This annual event which occurs in March allows dads and daughters the opportunity to dress up for a fun evening of dinner and dancing with DJ.
+Daddy Daughter Date Night: This annual event occurs in April and allows dads and daughters the opportunity to dress up for a fun evening of dinner and dancing with DJ.
 A second evening was added due to the popularity of this event.
 Proceeds are allocated back to the Community via the Juniors.

 Photo Contest: The Middle School Photo Contest is held annually in the spring and open to all students in 6th, 7th and 8th grade.
 Photos are judged separated by category and winning entries are awarded prizes and displayed at Racks Boutique in downtown Long Valley.

-Mother Son Nerf Wars: This annual event which occurs in April allows moms and sons the opportunity to compete against other teams in a Nerf war and also includes a pizza dinner.
+Mother Son Glow Bowl: This annual event which occurs in May allows moms and sons the opportunity to compete against other teams in a glow bowling tournament and also includes a pizza dinner.
 Proceeds are allocated back to the Community via the Juniors.

 Scholarships: Scholarships are given to local high school seniors who have demonstrated financial need, commitment to community service, leadership and school involvement and academic achievement.
 The Committee contacts the local high schools to solicit applications for the scholarships.
 The applications, transcripts, and essays are reviewed and narrowed down to the best few, who are interviewed.
 The Committee determines the winners and presents the awards at the Senior Awards Night Assembly.